Trump ups ante on China, threatens duties on nearly all its imports

 Hours after a public comment period closed on his US$200 billion China tariff list, Trump told reporters aboard Air Force One that he was "being strong on China because I have to be."

-Stoc prices slipped after his comments, with the S&P 500 off 0.1 percent, while China's off-shore trade yuan currency fell against the dollar.
+Stock prices slipped after his comments, with the S&P 500 off 0.2 percent, while China's off-shore trade yuan currency fell against the dollar.

 Trump has already imposed 25 percent tariffs on US$50 billion worth of Chinese goods, mostly industrial machinery and intermediate electronics parts, including semiconductors.